-Justice Ministry Education (JME) is a 300-hour leadership and spiritual formation program designed for organizers, seminarians, clergy, activists, and nonprofit staff.
+Justice Ministry Education (JME) is a 300-hour leadership and spiritual formation program for organizers, seminarians, clergy, activists, and nonprofit staff.

 WHAT YOU’LL LEARN: The Justice Ministry Education program uses the action-reflection-action form of learning.
-Participants will engage in intense hands-on field work and reflect on their experiences with a supervisor and a small group of peers.
+Participants engage in intense hands-on field work and reflect on their experiences with a supervisor and a small group of peers.

 Anyone who is interested in deepening their approach to faith-rooted justice work, especially community organizers, clergy, seminary students, and staff or board members of issue-based nonprofit organizations.

-Contact one of the group supervisors listed in the chart above (click a name to email), or click the contact button below to email Auburn’s dean, Rabbi Justus Baird.
+Click the contact button below to email Auburn’s dean, Rabbi Justus Baird.